demon-xxi/es-lurker-stats-android/README.md

 Work in progress.
 See issues list for the roadmap.

+## About
+Lurker Insights API keeps track of all the users watching Twitch channels.
+It records time spent watching channels and games and exposes that statistics.

+Note: As of now streams with less than 1000 active viewers are not recorded.

 ## Building and Running
 Built using graddle with Android Studio 2.1.
 See [official documentation](http://developer.android.com/sdk/installing/studio-build.html) for details.